 The Company is subject to taxation in the U.S. and various foreign jurisdictions.
-Due to NOL carryforwards and tax credit carryforwards, the statutes of limitations remain open for tax years from inception of the Company through 2022.
+Due to NOL carryforwards and tax credit carryforwards, the statutes of limitations remain open for tax years from inception of the Company through 2023.
 There are currently no income tax audits underway by U.S. federal or state tax authorities.
 In October 2023, the Company's subsidiary, Udemy India LLP received a tax notice from the India Income Tax Department, for the fiscal year ended March 31, 2021.
 The notice challenged the transfer pricing methodology used by Udemy India LLP.
 At this time, the amount of the proposed tax assessment is not reasonably estimable.
 The Company believes the proposed adjustment is without merit and will vigorously defend its position; however, it could take a number of years to reach resolution of this matter.

-10. Related party transactions
+9. Related party transactions

 Naspers Ltd. ("Naspers"), through an investment entity controlled by Prosus N.V. ("Prosus"), beneficially owns more than 5% of the Company's outstanding capital stock.
 A current member of the Company's Board of Directors is the Chief Executive Officer of a Prosus operating subsidiary, OLX Global B.V.
 A former member of the Company's Board of Directors, who resigned in September 2022, was an executive officer of Prosus.
 Naspers and certain entities directly and indirectly controlled by Naspers are customers of the Company's Enterprise subscription offering.
-The Company recorded \$0.7 million and \$0.3 million of revenue from services provided to these customers during the three months ended September 30, 2023 and 2022, respectively, and \$1.4 million and \$1.1 million during the nine months ended September 30, 2023 and December 31, 2022, the Company had an accounts receivable balance of \$0.1 million with these customers.
+The Company recorded \$0.4 million and \$0.3 million of revenue during the three months ended March 31, 2024 and 2023, respectively.
+As of March 31, 2024 and December 31, 2023, the Company had \$0.1 million and an immaterial accounts receivable balances with these customers, respectively.

 Insight Partners, where a member of the Company's Board of Directors is a Managing Director, has certain affiliates who are customers of the Company's Enterprise subscription offering.
-The Company recorded \$0.5 million of revenue from services provided to these customers during the three and nine months ended September 30, 2023.
-As of September 30, 2023 the Company had an accounts receivable balance of \$0.2 million with these customers.
+The Company recorded \$0.2 million of revenue from services provided to these customers during the three months ended March 31, 2024.
+As of March 31, 2024, the Company had an immaterial accounts receivable balance with these customers.
+The Company had an accounts receivable balance of \$0.2 million with these customers as of December 31, 2023.
 Insight Partners is also affiliated with certain vendors that the Company has contracted to provide technology and software solutions.
-The Company recorded \$0.3 million and \$0.2 million of operating expenses with these vendors during the three months ended September 30, 2023, respectively, and \$0.6 million and \$0.7 million during the nine months ended September 30, 2023, and 2022, respectively.
-The Company did not have an accounts payable balance with these vendors as of September 30, 2023, and December 31, 2022.
+The Company recorded \$0.2 million of expense during both the three months ended March 31, 2024 and 2023, respectively.
+The Company had an accounts payable balance of \$0.2 million with these vendors as of March 31, 2024.
+There was an immaterial accounts payable balance as of December 31, 2023.

 Certain members of the Company's Board of Directors also serve as executive officers for customers of the Company's Enterprise subscription offering.
-The Company recorded during \$0.1 million and \$0.2 million of revenue from services provided to these customers during the three months ended September 30, 2023 and 2022, respectively, and \$0.3 million and \$0.4 million of revenue during the nine months ended September 30, 2023 and 2022, respectively.
-As of September 30, 2023 and December 31, 2022, the Company had an accounts receivable balance with these customers of zero and \$0.4 million, respectively.
+The Company recorded \$0.1 million of revenue during each of the three months ended March 31, 2024 and 2023.
+The Company had no accounts receivable balance with these customers as of March 31, 2024.
+As of December 31, 2023, the Company had an accounts receivable balance with these customers of \$0.4 million.

-11. Stockholders' equity
+10. Stockholders' equity

 Preferred stock- In connection with the IPO, the Company's amended and restated certificate of incorporation became effective, which authorized the issuance of 50,000,000 shares of undesignated preferred stock with a par value of \$0.00001 per share with rights and preferences, including voting rights, designated from time to time by the board of directors.
+As of March 31, 2024 and December 31, 2023, there were zero shares issued and outstanding.